Deworming – What’s new in parasite prevention?

 • Does my horse have Cushings disease?

 It may or may not.
 Only a blood test can give an accurate answer.
-More in next month’s newsletter.
+We recommend carrying out this test in the autumn months.

 • .Older horses have different nutritional requirements and may need a different grain (such as equine senior) as wells as soaked alfalfa cubes or beet pulp.
 Remember – any diet change should be gradual to avoid potential gastric upsets